josephsmithberger/XogotDocs/Documentation.docc/Manual/export/exporting_for_web.md

 ## WebGL version

-Godot 4.0 and later can only target WebGL 2.0 (using the Compatibility rendering method).
+Godot 4 can only target WebGL 2.0 (using the Compatibility rendering method).
 Forward+/Mobile are not supported on the web platform, as these rendering methods are designed around modern low-level graphics APIs.
 Godot currently does not support WebGPU, which is a prerequisite for allowing